Welcome to PayPal!

 Holds based on disputed transactions

-If a payment sent to you as a seller is challenged as a payment that should be invalidated and reversed, we may place a temporary hold on the funds in your PayPal account to cover the amount that could be reversed.
+If a payment sent to you as a seller is challenged as a payment that should be invalidated and reversed, we may place a temporary hold on the funds you receive to cover the amount that could be reversed.
 Any of the situations described under Refunds, Reversals and Chargebacks are situations that could result in us placing a hold on a payment.
 If we determine the transaction should not be reversed, we’ll lift the temporary hold.
-If we determine the transaction should be reversed, we’ll remove the funds from your PayPal account.
+If we determine the transaction should be reversed, we’ll (i) remove the funds from your Balance Business Account; or (ii) if you have a Personal Account or Premier Account, we will deduct the amounts from any credit you may have against PayPal or any future payments that you receive.

 Limitations prevent you from completing certain actions with your PayPal account, such as withdrawing, sending or receiving money.
 These limitations are implemented to help protect PayPal, buyers and sellers when we notice restricted activities, an increased financial risk, or activity that appears to us as unusual or suspicious.
 Limitations also help us collect information necessary for keeping your PayPal account open.